packit/packit.dev/docs/fedora-releases-guide.md

 ## Bodhi update job
-Lastly, you can again similarly to Koji builds, configure Packit to react to successful Koji builds and create Bodhi updates by having a Packit configuration in your dist-git repository that includes a `bodhi_update` job (the Packit configuration needs to be in each branch Packit should act upon).
+Lastly, you can again similarly to Koji builds, configure Packit to react to successful Koji builds and create Bodhi updates by having a Packit configuration in your default branch (usually `rawhide`) of the dist-git repository that includes a `bodhi_update` job.
 Once Packit is informed (via fedora-messaging bus) about the successful Koji build for the configured branch, it creates a new update for that branch in Bodhi for you.